 And I'll give you an example, the Monte Vista Water District has already noted hits within their system.
 It could affect up to 33 percent of their water supplies.
 They've already put out an RFP to begin the process of designing their system to come up with a compliance plan for their system and the other agencies are doing the same thing.
 But they're quite concerned, based on the timeline that is included in this regulation, that even starting now before you actually adopt the standard, they would not end up being in compliance.
 That they would be in violation, by the third quarter, that you have within your system.

 So either take a look at the compliance period, or as an alternative at the very least take a look at SB-385 for the Hexavalent chromium.
 Because that allowed water agencies who recognized that they could be in violation to have a compliance plan that you approved.
 They would have proper notifications for the public, proper accommodation for the protection of public health, but it will enable them to go ahead and implement a -- it's a pathway to compliance and not be in violation of the standard.
-It's a common sense approach, it enable good actors to do the right thing, but do it within a timeframe that actually is realistic given all the things that have to go in to putting together a compliance plan.
+It's a common sense approach, it enables good actors to do the right thing, but do it within a timeframe that actually is realistic given all the things that have to go in to putting together a compliance plan.

 And then my other point, actually appreciate that the staff are recognizing all the alternative technologies.
 We'd simply ask that the regulation clearly call that out, because blending is a strategy.
 And we're dealing with an MCL that's right on the edge of detect guidance on how to do the blending with detect and non-detect water will be really important for agencies as they figure out a common sense compliance strategy.